Kristin Cavallari Lets It All Hang Out In Plunging White T-Shirt & Instagram Can’t Deal

 This week, Kristin took to her Instagram account to share a brand new snap of herself wearing an elegant black and white outfit, which offered fans a peek at her massive cleavage due to its plunging neckline.

-In the racy photo, Cavallari is seen standing against a cream-colored wall as she rocks a pair of skintight black jeans and the skimpy, low cut white t-shirt.
+In the racy photo, Cavallari is seen standing against a cream-colored wall as she rocks a pair of skintight black jeans and the skimpy, low-cut white t-shirt.
 The former Laguna Beach star appeared to go braless under the top to show some serious skin.

 The ensemble also flaunted Kristin’s tiny waist, toned arms, curvy hips, and lean legs, as well as her freshly dyed blonde hair, which she had parted down the middle and styled in loose waves that fell around her shoulders.